peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 16
 ```

-If you’re wondering why this is useful, consider the following `forEach` loop:
+If you’re wondering how this is useful, consider the following `forEach` loop:

 ```js
 const numbers = [1, 2, 3, 4, 5];